Luke Flynn, composer of film music, video game music, and concert-hall symphonic music.

-Flynn's compositions have been performed all throughout the United States and all over the world, including performances and commissions by professional symphony orchestras in countries such as Japan, South Korea, China, Ukraine, and throughout the U.S. His music has been featured at a multitude of international, national, and regional conferences and new music and composition festivals throughout the world.
+Luke Flynn (born 1988, Dubuque, IA) has had his compositions performed throughout the world, including commissions and performances by professional symphony orchestras, choirs, and ensembles in Japan, France, South Korea, China, Australia, Ukraine, the Czech Republic, Italy, and throughout the U.S. His music has also been featured at many international and national conferences, new music festivals, and composition festivals throughout the world.

 Flynn has won or has placed as a finalist in a multitude international and national composition competitions.
 Most recently, the CSUN Orchestra Northridge Composition Prize, the Minnesota Orchestra Composer Institute, the Young New Yorkers’ Chorus Composition Competition, the Ablaze Records Orchestral Masters composition contest, the Sydney Australia Contemporary Orchestra call for scores, the Lexington Philharmonic New Music Experiment, the American Prize in Composition, the SCI/ASCAP Student Composition Competition, the San Jose Choral Project Composition Competition, the Susanville Symphony Orchestra Composition Contest and the New York International Composition Contest for Sacred Music.

 His most recent score, Rift(for orchestra), is scheduled for future performance by the Sydney Contemporary Orchestra (Australia), the CSUN Symphony Orchestra, the Brno Philharmonic (Czech Republic), and release on Ablaze Records' "Orchestral Masters" album.